 In my last blog, I looked at seven of the most common financial mistakes that small training businesses make and how you can avoid them.
-The topic obviously struck a note with a few of you, so I wanted to share six more money mistakes that you might be making right now and what you can do to overcome them:
+The topic obviously struck a chord with many of you, so I wanted to share six more money mistakes that you might be making right now and what you can do to overcome them:

 Tip: Even if you don’t want to outsource, there are tasks like social media posting or sending out your latest newsletter that you could automate to a certain extent to save time.

-Many businesses hold back on seeking professional advice about their business because they worry it will be too expensive.
-Talking to an accountant, solicitor, business bank manager, or financial adviser about your business could help you to save money or spend it more profitably – an investment that will pay for itself many times over in the long run.
+Many businesses hold back from seeking professional advice about their business because they worry it will be too expensive.
+Talking to an accountant, solicitor, business bank manager, or financial adviser about your business could help you to save money or spend it more profitably.
+Think of it as an investment that will pay for itself many times over in the long run.

 Tip: Ask for recommendations from within your network for professionals who offer affordable financial advice and have made a positive difference to one of your contacts.

 As we saw at the beginning of last week’s article about money mistakes, many freelancers are owed in the region of £5,000 at any given point in time.
 Knowing this, it’s all too easy for businesses to spend money based on a client’s promise that payment is pending.
 It may be tempting, for example, to take out a payday loan, believing that you will be able to pay it back as soon as your client pays up.